eozhisarcikli/olympic-game-analysis/README.md

 ### 3.4 Where

-Below is the graphic showing where athletes from which sport are more successful in summer olympics;
+The following heatmap shows where the athletes come from and in which sports they have won medals in summer olympics.

 <img src="image/heatmap_summer.png" width="900" height="650">

-Below is the graphic showing where athletes from which sport are more successful in winter olympics;
+The following heatmap shows where the athletes come from and in which sports they have won medals in winter olympics.

 <img src="image/heatmap_winter.png" width="900" height="650">